 #12.
 How to Steal a Million (John Williams)

 John Williams before Steven Spielberg.
 The film was released in 1966 and it’s certainly not this one that made John Williams a star, but we have the right to enjoy it.
 This enchanting music remains the work of a genius.

 #13.
 Les Vacances de Monsieur Hulot (Alain Roman)

 What I like about this score is that it’s so relaxing.
 It makes you think of summer vacations.
-It makes you want to be on the beach, swimming, or doing nothing.
+It makes you want to be on the beach, swimming or doing nothing.
 Well, I think that was the objective.
 The music in this film plays a great role.
-It marks the beginning of the days and it seems to be the only music that exist in this world.
+It marks the beginning of the days and it seems to be the only music that exists in this world.

 #14.
 Rain Man (Hans Zimmer)

 Well, my list wouldn’t be one without a Hans Zimmer’s score.
 In my opinion, he is one of the most brilliant contemporary movie composers.
 I don’t know what I like specifically about this score.
 It’s kind of bewitching I guess.
 I also love the film as well and when I listen to this score, I always say to myself “Why am I not the one who directed this film?”